openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/IPCKit/cj-apis-rpc.md

 public func mapTypedAshmem(mapType: UInt32): Unit
 ```

-**Description:** Creates a shared file mapping in the virtual address space of this process.
+**Description:** Creates a shared file mapping on the virtual address space of this process.
 The size of the mapped region is specified by this Ashmem object.

 **System Capability:** SystemCapability.Communication.IPC.Core